 - 5.4.
-TfWM is responsible for c.12,200 bus stops across the West Midlands.
-It will continue to provide and maintain these to the specification in Schedule A3The costs of providing information in display cases is recharged to operators according to the West Midlands Combined Authority Roadside Information Recharging Scheme agreed separately. - 5.5.
+TfWM is responsible for c.
+12,200 bus stops across the West Midlands.
+It will continue to provide and maintain these, including detailing service numbers on bus stop flags and the provision of bespoke timetable information displays.
+The costs of providing information in display cases is recharged to operators according to the West Midlands Combined Authority Roadside Information Recharging Scheme agreed separately. - 5.5.
 No temporary notices of any description are to be fixed to any bus stop or information pole, without the prior approval of the West Midlands Combined Authority.